-The sacrum (Latin sacrum: holy) is a large flattened triangular/ wedge shaped bone created by the fusion of 5 sacral vertebrae.
+Sacrum is termed as a large flattened triangular/ wedge shaped bone created by the fusion of 5 sacral vertebrae.
 The sacrum articulates on either side with all the hip bone to create the sacroiliac joint.
-The functions of sacrum are as follows:
+Sacrum has the following functions:

-- Creates posterior part of the bony pelvis.
+- Sacrum Creates posterior part of the bony pelvis.

 - Supports the vertebral column.

 - Conducts the weight of the body to the pelvic girdle via the sacroiliac joints.

 To keep the sacrum in anatomical position, hold it in this manner that:

 - Smooth pelvic surface of sacrum faces downward and forward and its rough dorsal surface faces upward and backwards.